antiwork/.github/CONTRIBUTING.md

 - Add tRPC API routes to `trpc/routes/**/index.ts` and then add those to `trpc/server.ts`
 - Forms for adding new objects to the database should inherit values from the last object added to the table
 - Newlines at end of files, always
-- No explanatory comments in code
+- Add explanatory comments for race conditions and other unintuitive coding patterns

 ### Back-end